 When we turn our attention to the interpersonal world the emotions are equally suspect.
 The great plays, novels, and movies are shaped around the grasp of life’s imperatives and fundamentals we all share.
 This is why when we see a comedy or a tragedy we instantly understand somewhere deep inside why things turned out the way they did.
 This is also why when the archetypal dramas are thwarted, as they so often are in modern arts, they leave us filling unsatisfied, as if they were somehow unfinished works or no more than the husk of the right symbols but missing something needed to make them real for us.

 All of this is true, a part of the primal human experience throughout our history.
-The deepest and most profound aspects of the human experience are accompanied by emotion yet it is just this which is also capable of driving us crazy.
+The most beautiful and most profound aspects of the human experience are accompanied by emotion, yet it is just this which is also capable of driving us crazy.

 Fear of what our emotional nature can do has led to attempts to repress it.
 This is most obvious in all those attempts to explain the power of reasoning as a skill divorced from values.
 This is a particularly seductive temptation for our Faustian culture and one which we have already touched on in previous posts.
 Less obviously, much of what parades around as deeply emotional entertainments and works of art are no more than the empty shells of sentimental manipulations of all the right symbols and serve to shock and titillate the ego more than they serve to teach, train and guide the evolutionary well-springs within us.
 All this ‘If it feels good do it, just do it’ ethos accompanied by cheap sex and violence is a set of sham feelings, created pre-packaged to suppress awareness of the real emotional depths.
 To a first degree of accuracy we could say that all these fruits of the Romantics are simply the most sophisticated means of repressing our emotions we have yet hit upon.
 I would suggest it is wise to recognize the power these things have and choose very carefully from the many offerings which ones we will allow our minds to participate in.

 This trains us in the opposite of clinging to our desires.
+We learn to appreciate a holy indifference.
 It teaches us slowly to be able to celebrate that which is beautiful, abide with that which is uncomfortable and endure that which pains us.
 Eventually such practice develops a type of presence within the re-wired nervous system that remains undimmed by the comings and goings of external life.
 We participate in what the monastics of the West have called practicing the presence of god.